cestastanford/hdlab-web/_data/resources.md

+- title: "All of Palladio"
-{% vimeo 90598682 %}
+ vimeo-link: {% vimeo 90598682 %}

-A full tutorial, showing several aspects fo the Palladio workflow.
+ description: "A full tutorial, showing several aspects fo the Palladio workflow.
-(User interface will be slightly different as this video refers to an older version of Palladio)
+(User interface will be slightly different as this video refers to an older version of Palladio)."

 {% vimeo 97762819 %}